duijf/laps/README.md

 # laps

 Laps is a project automation tool.
+Status: pre-alpha.

 ## Ideas